Board of Directors Trustees recruitment.

 Is there any ‘small print’?

 Trustees are also Directors of the charity and we check any prospective Trustees aren’t disqualified by Companies House.
 Other than that, there’s nothing to worry about.

 Ann Harris, Chair of the Board, previously from the Civil Service.
 Ann lives locally, enjoys her garden, Pilates and walking on the Downs.

 Anne Fowler Vice chair of the Board and mentor to new trustees; former deputy head teacher of a local primary school.
-Anne lives locally, enjoys gardening when the weather is fine, going to the theatre and restaurants (during normal times) and gong on holiday.
+Anne lives locally, enjoys gardening when the weather is fine, going to the theatre, restaurants and going on holiday.

 Ian Coulter a local business owner, having lived in Dunstable for 30 years and has been with us for 20 years.
 Ian serves as a trustee with two other local charities and is a member of the Rotary Club.
 He is also an Independent Custody Visitor.